mikechambers/dcli/README.md

 The first time you run this, it may take a couple of minutes to load all of your data (depending on the number of activities that you have).
 If any errors occur while syncing, just re-run the app when its done.
 It is smart enough to only sync the acitivties that it missed the first time.

 Once you have done the initial sync, subsequent activity syncs should be very fast.
 You can periodically re-run the app to keep things in sync, or have dcliah / dcliad automatically sync before it displays your stats.

-If you just want to sync data and not view it, use [dclisync](https://github.com/mikechambers/dcli/tree/main/src/dclisync).

 ### Grabbing data